pankajmanisahu/EDA-ON-HOTEL-BOOKING-ANALYSIS/README.md

 ## File Descriptions

-- `Hotel_Booking_EDA.ipynb`: Jupyter notebook containing the EDA process and visualizations.
+- `HOTEL_BOOKING_ANALYSIS_EDA.ipynb`: Jupyter notebook containing the EDA process and visualizations.
-- `data/hotel_bookings.csv`: Dataset used for the analysis.
+- `Hotel Bookings.csv`: Dataset used for the analysis.
 - `requirements.txt`: List of Python packages required for the project.

 ## Results Summary